lucas-kaminski/bento-code-challenge/README.md

 - [x] Implement authentication layer
 - [ ] Rate limit layer?
 - [x] Implement /delivery/fee endpoint
-  - [ ] Accept input parameters
-    - [ ] It will be the same as the Bento API?
-Being a Gateway?
-Or will it be different?
   - [x] Call Bento API
   - [x] Extract response fields (originalFee, newFee, deliveryTime, distanceMeters and message)
   - [x] Transform data